Virginia Dedicates Historical Marker for Abolitionist Federal Judge John C. Underwood in Clarke County

 PLEASE NOTE: DHR creates markers not to “honor” their subjects but rather to educate and inform the public about a person, place, or event of regional, state, or national importance.
 In this regard, erected markers are not memorials.

-RICHMOND – A state historical marker issued by the Virginia Department of Historic Resources (DHR) will be dedicated in Clarke County recalling the work of John C. Underwood, a 19th-century federal judge and antislavery activist who served as president of the Virginia Constitutional Convention of 1867–68.
+RICHMOND – A state historical marker issued by the Virginia Department of Historic Resources (DHR) was dedicated in Clarke County recalling the work of John C. Underwood, a 19th-century federal judge and antislavery activist who served as president of the Virginia Constitutional Convention of 1867–68.
 The convention resulted in the state’s Constitution of 1869—often referred to as the “Underwood Constitution”—which gave Black men the right to vote, created a free public schools system, and established other democratic reforms.

 Born in New York in March 1809, attorney John C. Underwood settled in Clarke County, Virginia, in the early 1850s.
 An outspoken abolitionist, he left Virginia in 1856 after he was harassed for his antislavery activism and his work on behalf of the Republican Party.
 In 1863, President Abraham Lincoln appointed Underwood to the position of federal judge for Virginia’s eastern district.
 He was elected president of Virginia’s Constitutional Convention of 1867–68.
 The convention included 105 members, 24 of whom were African American.
 During his time as president of the convention, Underwood endorsed equal rights for African Americans as well as universal suffrage.
 His work with the convention culminated in the “Underwood Constitution,” which was ratified in 1869.
 The Underwood Constitution recognized the 14th and 15th Amendments of the U.S. Constitution, which granted citizenship to African Americans and gave Black men the right to vote, respectively; established a system of free public schools; and implemented tax reforms.
 Underwood died in December 1873 in Washington, D.C.